-IMPORTANT NOTE: In-Network Primary Care Providers have a special agreement with us to serve as a case manager for your care.
-This means not all of our In-Network Providers with the specialties listed above are In-Network Primary Care Providers.
-Please refer to the Provider Directory, available online, for a listing of designated In-Network Primary Care Providers or call your Customer Service team to request a hard copy.
+IMPORTANT NOTE: Network Primary Care Providers have a special agreement with Providence Health Plan to serve as a case manager for your care.
+This means not all of our In-Network Providers with the specialties listed above are Network Primary Care Providers.
+Please refer to the Provider Directory, available online, for a listing of designated Network Primary Care Providers or call your Customer Service team to request a hard copy.